 If you don’t want to go through all the troubleshooting steps listed above, there is a simpler solution that you can try.

-UR Browser automatically blocks cookies and other trackers which translates into faster browsing speeds.
+Opera GX automatically blocks cookies and other trackers which translates into faster browsing speeds.
 This is great if you spend a lot of time streaming online content on Twitch.

 On the other hand, if you’ve got the time and skills, and you want to stick to your current browser, then follow the instructions listed below.

 How can I fix Twitch error code 4000?